splunk/splunk-platform-automator/README.md

 # Known issues, limitations

+* ulimit settings not working on Ubuntu 14 (without systemd)
-* Forwardingd data from a universal forwarder to a heavy forwarder cannot be configured in the config file.
+* Forwarding data from a universal forwarder to a heavy forwarder cannot be configured in the config file.
 This must be done manually after installation.
 * Virtual host startup does not respond sometimes, if it fails, recreate the host again.
-* If using ansible 2.4+, you will get some warnings
+* If using Ansible 2.4+, you will get some warnings
 * Virtualbox has some issues with clock time skew, when not using virtualbox additions.
 I added a workaround with forcing time clock sync every 5 minutes.
 A working internet connection on the Virtualbox host is needed.

 # Authors

-Splunkenizer was created by [Marco Stadler](https://github.com/thesplunker) - a passionate Splunker.
+Splunkenizer was created by [Marco Stadler](https://github.com/splunkenizer) - a passionate Splunker.

 # License